 The National Ability Center

-in Park City is committed to providing affordable sports and recreational experiences in a nurturing environment.
+in Park City is committed to serving people of all abilities by providing affordable sports and recreational experiences in a nurturing environment.
 As a national role model, the center promotes the concept of ability through integration, public awareness and education.
-Last year, 28,000 lessons and outings were provided for more than 4,100 people of all abilities.
+Last year, 28,000 total lessons and outings were provided for more than 4,100 people of all abilities.
 Activities include equestrian, paddle sports, water sports, cycling, mountain biking, winter fat biking, alpine skiing, snowboarding, indoor and outdoor rock climbing, canoeing, Nordic skiing, snowshoeing, aquatics, camps, challenge course, competition programs, ability awareness and custom group activities.
 Be sure to ask about the scholarship program. www.discovernac.org

 Southern Utah Adaptive Recreation Contacts